CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.8xlarge.md

 ## Run CMAQv5.4 on c6a.8xlarge

+### Obtain IP address

-### Use the following command to obtain the public IP address of the machine.
+Obtain IP address from AWS Web Console or use the following AWS CLI command to obtain the public IP address of the machine.

 `aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-051ba52c157e4070c" | grep PublicIpAddress`

-### Login to the ec2 instance (may need to wait 5 minutes for the ec2 instance to initialize and be ready for login)
+### Login to the ec2 instance

+(may need to wait 5 minutes for the ec2 instance to initialize and be ready for login)

 Note, the following command must be modified to specify your key, and ip address (obtained from the previous command):

 `ssh -v -Y -i ~/downloads/your-pem.pem ubuntu@ip.address`

-### Login to the ec2 instance again, so that you have two windows logged into the machine.
+### Login to the ec2 instance again

+so that you have two windows logged into the machine.

 `ssh -Y -i ~/your-pem.pem ubuntu@your-ip-address`